JoseMMorales/OldCar/README.md

 ## Demo...
 ### Multi search...
-As mentioned before multi search is done in tow sections of OldCar keeping search when going throgh details page for each car and refreshing your search details when reaching home page.
+As mentioned before multi search is done in tow sections of OldCar keeping search when going through details page for each car and refreshing your search details when reaching home page.

 <img src="./public/gif/multiSearch.gif" />